Best Indian Restaurant Bangkok

 The setting is a 1960’s art deco house within a large tropical garden complete with an outdoor dining area.
 After entering through the large wooden doors there is a long corridor with sandstone brick walls leading to the main dining room.
 There is also a lounge bar and a private dining room.
 The interior walls are decorated with Indian tapestries.
 The main air-conditioned dining room features subdued lighting and candlelit tables.
 The lighting is not so dark that you can’t read the menu.

-Indus uses high-quality local ingredients, mostly organic produce grown on the restaurants own farm.
+Indus serves up some of the best Indian food in Bangkok.
+Indus uses high-quality local ingredients, mostly organic produce grown on the restaurant’s own farm.
 Spices are imported whole from India and ground daily by hand.
 Healthier rice bran oil rather than ghee is used in the cooking process giving the food a lighter feel.
 The food is served in traditional Indian copper and brass dinnerware.

 The contemporary menu features a range of starters, soups, kebabs, mixed grills platters, and curries.
 Also biryanis, side dishes, salads, bread, and desserts.
 Vegetarians are well catered for.
-Signature dishes include 7-hour slow cooked pulled leg of mutton.
+Signature dishes include the 7-hour, slow-cooked pulled leg of mutton.
 Australian lamb chops marinated in yogurt, coriander, ginger, garlic, and mustard oil.
 Grilled lobster marinated in crushed coriander, chili flakes, Tawa gravy, and young ginger.

 Starters range from 200-550 baht and most mains from 260-550 baht.
 Signature dishes are 760-1690 baht.
 There are also non-vegetarian and vegetarian tasting menus.
 The 7-course menu is 1800 baht and the 4-course menu is 1400 baht with paired wines.
 The Signature 6-course tasting menu is 1500 baht or 4 courses for/2500 baht including paired wines.
 Tax and service (17%) are added to all bills.
 Beers start at 160 baht for Singha while Indian Kingfisher beer is available.
 Wine by the bottle starts at 1300 baht.